fastify/fastify-jwt/README.md

   // We recommend that you clone the options like this when you need to mutate them
   // modifiedVerifyOptions = { audience: 'foo', issuer: 'example.tld' }
   let modifiedVerifyOptions = Object.assign({}, fastify.jwt.options.verify)
-  modifiedVerifyOptions.audience = 'bar'
+  modifiedVerifyOptions.allowedAud = 'bar'
-  modifiedVerifyOptions.subject = 'test'
+  modifiedVerifyOptions.allowedSub = 'test'

   return { globalOptions, modifiedVerifyOptions }
   /**